pbanj/URL2JD2/readme.md

 # URL2JD2 - A Firefox extension

-Push an url from the browser or a link (right-click) to JDownloader2's Linkgrabber.
+Push a url from the address bar or a link (right-click) to JDownloader2's Linkgrabber.

 This addons use the remote control API (externInterface: Flashgot) from JDownloader2.